-OPSS regularly receives questions about whether dietary supplements—especially those used for bodybuilding and weight loss—could produce a positive result on military drug tests.
+OPSS regularly receives questions about whether dietary supplements—especially those used for bodybuilding, testosterone boosting, and weight loss—could produce a positive result on a military drug test.

-Military drug testing begins with urine to screen results, and then additional tests sometimes follow depending on the outcome of the screen.
-You can get extensive information about DoD’s drug policy and drug testing from the Drug Demand Reduction Program (DDRP), including military testing.
-For answers about the potential effects of specific dietary supplements on drug screening tests, you can contact your service’s military drug-testing laboratory by phone or email (list below).
+Military drug testing consists of a urine drug screen, sometimes followed by additional tests depending on the outcome of the screen.
+You can get extensive information about DoD’s drug policy and drug testing from the Drug Demand Reduction Program (DDRP).
+For answers about the potential effects of specific dietary supplements on drug screening tests, you can contact your service’s military drug-testing laboratory by phone or email (see below).

 U.S. Army, Fort Meade, MD